 A copy of the Bill that was passed by the Parliament and its Explanatory memorandum are available on the Australian Parliament House website.

 The Tertiary Education Quality and Standards Agency (TEQSA) will administer the new law, including taking out injunctions to block overseas cheating websites and pursuing prosecutions, intelligence gathering and an educative role to help providers develop prevention strategies.

 TEQSA has been allocated additional funding to undertake these functions.
-Further information on TEQSAs activities to support academic integrity is available.
+Further information is available on the Protecting academic integrity page of the TEQSA website.

 Comments on the draft new law were sought from all interested stakeholders during its development.

 Advice of the Higher Education Standards Panel

 The Government released the advice of the Higher Education Standards Panel on tackling contract cheating, along with the Government's response to that advice, on 18 December 2018.
 29 submissions were received.